 b.
-Demonstration that provision of a high school cannot occur or ' will not be possible within the Zone. c.
-High school facilities having been committed to or designated (if public), but not operational at the time the additional dwellings are proposed.
-49.4.5 Residential Visitor Accommodation in the Low Density Residential, Medium NC Density Residential, Commercial Centre, Glenpanel and Open Space Precincts except as provided for in Sub-Area H2 where Rule 49.5.14A applies.
-49.4.5A Residential Visitor Accommodation in the High Density Residential Precinct Р 4 9.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
-NC 4 9.4.6A Any application under Rule 49.5.16.2(b) for a residential density of less than 40 residential units per hectare.
-NC 49.4.7 Retirement Villages D Non-residential activities 49.4.8 Commercial Activities comprising no more than 100m2 of gross floor area per site in the High Density Residential Precinct Р 49.4.9 Office Activity in the Commercial Precinct Р 49.4.10 Education Activities in the Commercial Precinct Р 49.4.11 Retail activity in the Commercial Precinct and Glenpanel Precinct, except where provided for elsewhere in this table Р 49.4.12 Community Activities in the Commercial Precinct and Glenpanel Precinct Р 49.4.13 Commercial Activity in the Commercial Precinct, except where provided for elsewhere in this table Р 49.4.14 One Large Format Retail tenancy retailing grocery products within the Commercial Precinct Р 49.4.15 Licensed Premises in the Glenpanel Precinct and the Commercial Precinct С Premises licensed for the consumption of alcohol on the premises between the hours of 11pm and 8am, provided that this rule shall not apply to the sale of liquor: a. to any person who is residing (permanently or temporarily) on the premises; and/or b. to any person who is present on the premises for the purpose of dining up until 12am.
-Control is reserved to: a. the scale of the activity; b. effects on amenity (including that of adjacent residential precincts and reserves); c. noise and hours of operation.
+Demonstration that provision of a high school cannot occur or will not be possible within the Zone. c.
+High school facilities having been committed to or designated (if public), but not operational at the time the additional residential units dwellings are proposed.
+For the purposes of this rule, "More than 1,100 residential units" means when the Council has issued Code Compliance Certificates for more than 1,100 residential units".
+49.4.5 Residential Visitor Accommodation in the Low Density Residential (except as provided for in Sub-Area H2 in Rule 49.4.5A below), Medium Density Residential, Commercial Centre, Glenpanel and Open Space Precinctsexcept as provided for in Sub-Area H2 where Rule 49.5.14A applies.
+NC 49.4.5A Residential Visitor Accommodation in the High Density Residential Precinct and Sub-Area H2 of the Lower Density Residential Precinct.
+P 49.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
+NG 49.4.6A Any application under Rule 49.5.16.2(b) for a residential density of less than 40 residential units per hectare.
+NG 49.4.7 Retirement Villages D Non-residential activities 49.4.8 Commercial Activities comprising no more than 100m2 of gross floor area per site in the High Density Residential Precinct Р 49.4.9 Office Activity in the Commercial Precinct Р 49.4.10 Education Activities in the Commercial Precinct Р 49.4.11 Retail activity in the Commercial Precinct and Glenpanel Precinct, except where provided for elsewhere in this table Р 49.4.12 Community Activities in the Commercial Precinct and Glenpanel Precinct Р 49.4.13 Commercial Activity in the Commercial Precinct, except where provided for elsewhere in this table Р 49.4.14 One Large Format Retail tenancy retailing grocery products within the Commercial Precinct Р

+Licensed Premises in the Glenpanel Precinct and the Commercial Precinct Premises licensed for the consumption of alcohol on the premises between the hours of 11pm and 8am, provided that this rule shall not apply to the sale of liquor: a. to any person who is residing (permanently or temporarily) on the premises; and/or b. to any person who is present on the premises for the purpose of dining up until 12am.
+Control is reserved to: a. the scale of the activity; b. effects on amenity (including that of adjacent residential precincts and reserves); premises; and/or b. to any person who is present on the premises for the purpose of dining up until 12am.
+Control is reserved to: a. the scale of the activity; b. effects on amenity (including that of adjacent residential precincts and until 12am.
+Control is reserved to: a. the scale of the activity; b. effects on amenity (including that of adjacent residential precincts and a. the scale of the activity;b. effects on amenity (including that of adjacent residential precincts and b. effects on amenity (including that of adjacent residential precincts and , , , , , c. noise and hours of operation.